sveinung/writings/continuous_delivery_value.md

 -----------------------------

-If we deploy each feature to production individually, there are only so many things that can go wrong, and it is much easier to pinpoint the code that caused the failure than if we deploy a years worth of work at once.
+If we deploy each feature to production individually, there are only so many things that can go wrong at a time, and it is much easier to pinpoint the code that caused the failure than if we deploy a years worth of work at once.
+This applies both at the code-level and the feature-level.

+At the code-level this is quite obvious -- it's why we do TDD.
+Debugging one new line of code is easier than debugging a hundred.

+The same goes for features deployed into production -- releasing ten features separately makes it easier to pinpoint those the customers respond well to than releasing all at once.

+Working with small batches also enables shorter feedback loops.

 Shorter feedback loops
 ----------------------

-We already know the benefits of a shortened feedback loop when it comes to testing: Doing testing continuously as a part of development instead afterwords enables us to catch programmatic errors earlier, while they are still cheap to correct.
+We already know the benefits of a shortened feedback loop when it comes to testing: Doing testing continuously (as a part of development) instead afterwords enables us to catch programmatic errors earlier, while they are still cheap to correct.